chrishengler/greenideas/docs/api_reference.md

   - A list of values: The attribute will be randomly chosen from these values Constraints may only be placed on attributes defined as [relevant](api_reference.md#the-grammarruleset-class) for the expansion POS type.
   Relevant attributes with no constraints will be assigned values randomly
+- `space_follows`: Boolean indicating whether a space should follow this node (default: True)
+- `pre_punctuation`: Optional string to be inserted before the node (e.g., comma, quotation mark)
+- `post_punctuation`: Optional string to be inserted after the node (e.g., period, comma)

+The formatting system intelligently manages punctuation when multiple nodes end at the same position in the tree, preventing punctuation pileup and ensuring correct ordering.
+For example, in a relative clause that ends with both a comma and the sentence's period, the formatter will handle the interaction of these punctuation marks appropriately.

 ## Core Classes